mxschlz/exptools2/README.md

 ```

 ### Preparing, running, and closing your session
 As outlined before, any session should contain a (predefined) number of trials.
-In `exptools`, we recommend that you create your trials, which are operationalized as `Trial` objects from the `exptools2`-specific `Trial` class, *before* you run your session (we'll explain how to do this later).
+In `exptools`, we recommend that you create your trials, which are operationalized as `Trial` objects from the `psypy`-specific `Trial` class, *before* you run your session (we'll explain how to do this later).
 Then, once you have created your trials and stored this, e.g., in an attributed called `trials`, you can `start` your experiment, loop over your trials (i.e., `run` them one by one), and finally `close` your session.
 Below, we outline how our example `GstroopSession` may look like:

 ```python
 class StroopSession(Session):